 $ jupyter trust --reset

-The Jupyter Notebook is officially supported the latest stable version the following browsers:
+The Jupyter Notebook is officially supported on the following browsers:

 The is mainly due to the notebook’s usage of WebSockets and the flexible box model.

 The following browsers are unsupported:

 - Opera (any): CSS issues, but execution might work

 - Internet Explorer ≥ 10 (same as Opera)

 Using Safari with HTTPS and an untrusted certificate is known to not work (websockets will fail).